philoclimate.ch

 3. Incorporating User Values into Climate Services.
 Bulletin of the American Meteorological Society.
 2019 Parker, Wendy S., Lusk, Greg

-Adaptation, Reliability & uncertainty, Values
+Adaptation, Uncertainties, Values

 4. Climate Change Attribution: When Is It Appropriate to Accept New Methods?
 Earth's Future.
 2018 Lloyd, Elisabeth A., Oreskes, Naomi

-Attribution, Extreme events, Storylines
+Attribution, Extreme events, Storylines, Storylines

 5. Communicating Uncertainty to Policymakers: The Ineliminable Role of Values.
 In Climate Modelling.
 2018 Winsberg, Eric

-Communication of uncertainties, Reliability & uncertainty, Values
+Communication of uncertainties, Uncertainties, Values

 6. Assessing climate change impacts on extreme weather events: the case for an alternative (Bayesian) approach.
 Climatic Change.
 2017 Mann, Michael E., Lloyd, Elisabeth A., Oreskes, Naomi

-Attribution, Extreme events, Reliability & uncertainty
+Attribution, Extreme events, Uncertainties

 7. The Scientific Consensus on Climate Change.
 Science.
 2004 Oreskes, Naomi

-Expert judgement, Reliability & uncertainty
+Expert judgement, Uncertainties

-Cited by (0)
+Cited by (2)